 Vendors must inform a Host Tent volunteer of an absence in advance.
-Vendors may also report an absence by calling Kim Arnold at (812)-653-0977

-When a vendor is unable to be present to sell because of illness or family emergency, the vendor's products may be sold by an immediate member of the vendor's family on a one-time basis.
+Vendors may also report an absence by calling Kim Arnold at (812)-653-0977 vendor's products may be sold by an immediate member of the vendor's family on a one-time basis.
 Immediate family members are considered to be a parent, sibling or child.
 Immediate family members are not to vend such products repeatedly.
-To do so may jeopardize the registered vendor's continued position with the Market.
-The Market reserves the right of inclusion/exclusion on a case by case basis.
+To do so may jeopardize the